 Convert MXF to DNxHD or ProRes codec via Acrok software

 Open up the program and add MXF videos

 To get things started, we need import MXF files in the program.
 You can do this in two different ways.
-The first and easiest method is to simply open the local folder containing .mxf files, drag them and drop onto the program window.
+The first and easiest method is to simply open the local folder containing .mxf files, drag them and drop onto the any format to DaVinci Resolve supported formats converter.
 The other way is to use the "Add File" option at the toolbar of the program, in opening dialog box, locate the MXF videos you wish to convert.
 Batch conversion is supported, here you can add a slew of .mxf videos simultaneously.